Arrata-TTRPG/Arrata-TTRPG/src/cards/sorcery.typ

     3,
     "Sorcery",
     "Sorcery",
     "Cast a Create spell.
 Conjure a barrier that absorbs damage for an ally.
-Absorbs Will roll + 5 flat damage/success over.
+Absorbs Will roll + 5 flat damage/Success over.
 Destroyed when absorption is depleted.", ), talent(
     "Conjure Weapon",
     3,
     "Sorcery",
     "Sorcery",
     "Cast a Create spell.
-Conjure a weapon with base damage equal to your Will Quantity and +5%/success over per-success bonus.
+Conjure a weapon with base damage equal to your Will Quantity and a per-success bonus of +5% per spell Success over.
 Lasts for the spell's duration.", ), talent(
     "Summon",